 According to specialist advisers, there are a few things you can do to keep you head – and your cash – while people all around are losing theirs:

 - Take some time – at least three months – to address the emotional fall-out connected to coming into money, it’s a big change!
 It will take a while for you to adjust to your new-found situation and work out properly what you want to do with it.
 Put the money in a high-interest cash savings account while you’re mulling it over.
-Use our saving account comparison to find the best one for you.
+Check out our savings section for more information.

 - Also take time to think about – and research – investments you might want to make.
 Many lottery-winners lose all their money, and more, by thinking they are on a lucky streak and can put money into anything for profit.
 Check out are investing section for some ideas.